-The communications unit can turn for counsel in planning its campaign to Frying Devines of the American Jewish Committee's Institute for Pluralism and Ethnic Identity.

-Other groups studying ethnicity in the United States that may be of help are: Center on Urban Ethnic Affairs (Catholic); Center for American Pluralism of the National Opinion Research Center; Center for Migration Studies, Staten Island, N.Y.; and

-Center for Immigration Studies, University of Minnesota.
+The Communications Unit can turn for counsel in planning its campaign to such expert resources as the American Jewish Committee's Institute for Pluralism and Ethnic Identity.
+Other groups studying ethnicity in the United States that may help are: Center on Urban Ethnic Affairs (Catholic); Center for American Pluralism of the National Opinion Research Center; Center for Migration Studies, Staten Island, N.Y.; and Center for Immigration Studies, University of Minnesota.